victorzidaroiu/redis-node-cache/README.md

 - `.get(key)` Get a value from the cache.
 Returns a promise that either resolves to the value or throws an error.

+- `.connected` Returns true if connected to the redis server, false otherwise.

 ## Examples

 - #### Connecting to the redis server